locationtech/geotrellis/docs/tutorials/etl.md

 # GeoDocker ETL #

 The foregoing discussion showed how to ingest data to the local filesystem, albeit via Hadoop.
-In this section, we will give a basic example of how to use the ETL machinery on GeoDocker by ingesting data into HDFS.
+In this section, we will give a basic example of how to use the ETL machinery to ingest into HDFS on GeoDocker.
 Throughout this section we will assume that the files that were previously created in the local `/tmp` directory (namely `/tmp/geotrellis-spark-etl-assembly-1.0.0.jar`, `/tmp/input.json`, `/tmp/output.json`, `/tmp/backend-profiles.json`, and `/tmp/rasters/*.tif`) still exist.